Before you apply for a new credit card or any new loan, you need to know your credit score.

 - Your credit score’s three-digit number goes up or down.

 - A new account is opened be it a department store, bank, loan, etc.

 - There is an adjustment to a credit card balance or credit utilization rate.

 - There’s a late payment which could help if you forgot.

 - Derogatory credit information is added and lets you know fast.

 - There’s an update to your personal information (name, address, etc.), which could help if you move, change your marital status, etc.

 The Bottom Line

-Typically, credit scores will fall between the range of 300 to 850; higher credit scores can show lenders that you have a strong history of responsibly managing your credit and debt.
-Lower credit scores indicate that you may pose more of a borrowing risk, so they’ll probably charge you a higher interest rate.
+Typically, credit scores will fall between 300 to 850; higher credit scores can show lenders that you have a strong history of responsibly managing your credit and debt.
+Lower credit scores indicate that you may pose a higher borrowing risk, so they’ll probably charge you a higher interest rate.
 The minimum credit score to get a loan generally ranges from 610 to 640.
 If you’re close to that range, review your credit reports and see if there are any steps you can take to bump your score up quickly.
 If not, you can still qualify for a loan through some lenders, but it will be considered a bad credit loan and you’ll pay a significantly higher interest rate.

 There are many different ways to improve your credit score.
-For example, you can try signing up for a program like Experian Boost, which earns you points when you pay routine bills that aren’t normally reported to the credit bureaus.
+For example, you can try signing up for a program like Experian Boost, which earns you points when you pay routine bills that aren’t generally reported to the credit bureaus.
 But the most important way is to make sure you make all of your payments on time and catch up on any past-due accounts.